 Let’s Teach Our Kids How to Take Down Notes!

 Jotting down notes for class seems such a menial task to do, but there are countless ways to make it effective.
-Before we get into the different techniques that we can teach our kids on note-taking, let us break down what goes into taking down notes first.
+Before we get into the different techniques that we can teach our kids on note-taking, let us break down how to take down notes first.

 What factors can affect note-taking?